 ✓ When was the last time you cleared out your unsubscribes and bounces?
 This is particularly important if you pay extra for a certain number of contacts.
 These contacts are just sitting there, useless, so why keep them?

 ✓ When did you last run a broken link check on your site?
 You don't want broken links damaging your carefully thought out SEO.
 Do a Google search for a programme that can check your site for you.

 ✓ Is every piece of content on your site relevant today?
 There shouldn't be a CTA for an event that happened weeks ago.
 The same goes for a piece of content specific to a product you no longer sell.

 Questions are one of the most powerful tools you have.
 Whether you're reviewing your marketing activity or digging deeper into your challenges and what makes your business tick, here are 31 question to ask yourself.

-With visibility over your performance comes the flexibility to make changes.
+With visibility over your inbound marketing performance comes the flexibility to make changes.
 Iteration is without a doubt the biggest weapon in a marketer’s arsenal.
 Suddenly, you're able to react to the demand from those buyers and keep up with their rapidly changing journey.

 To find out more about how to use data to generate leads that close and drive ROI from your sales and marketing, download our free ebook below.